StickTaTa/ScFormer/README.md

 **ScFormer** is a Multimodal Graph Transformer designed for single-cell data analysis.
 It leverages gene expression (RNA) data to construct and train graph neural networks (GNNs) that capture the intricate relationships between genes and cells.
-By focusing solely on RNA matrices, MarsGT simplifies the modeling process while maintaining robust performance for downstream tasks such as clustering and classification.
+By focusing solely on RNA matrices, ScFormer simplifies the modeling process while maintaining robust performance for downstream tasks such as clustering and classification.

 ## Features